Skip to main content

 • on the bottom right:

-On the right of the map is a text area that allows interaction with the card representation.
-It includes:
+On the right side, a text area allows interaction with the map representation and includes:

 • Navigation tree tab